Azure/avdaccelerator/workload/docs/deploy-baseline.md

     - **Virtual Network** - Select the hub VNet where this new VNet will be peered with.
     - **VNet Gateway on hub** - Select the checkbox to set the use remote gateway option for the VNet peering.
 - **Monitoring** blade
-  - **Deploy monitoring** - select checkbox to deploy all required diagnostic configurations all AVD resources, also events and performance stats will be pushed from session hosts to a log analytics workspace.
+  - **Deploy monitoring** - select checkbox to deploy all required diagnostic configurations all Azure Virtual Desktop resources, also events and performance stats will be pushed from session hosts to a log analytics workspace.
     - **Log analytics workspace** - select if creating a new workspace or if using and existing one.
-    - **Deploy monitoring policies (subscription level)** - select the checkbox to deploy custom policies and policy sets will be created and assigned to the subscription to enforce deployIfNotExist rules to future AVD resources.
+    - **Deploy monitoring policies (subscription level)** - select the checkbox to deploy custom policies and policy sets will be created and assigned to the subscription to enforce deployIfNotExist rules to future Azure Virtual Desktop resources.
 - **Resource naming** blade
   - **Custom Resource Naming** - select the checkbox to provide the names that will be used to name resources.
-When the checkbox is not selected deployment will use the AVD accelerator naming standard.
+When the checkbox is not selected deployment will use the Azure Virtual Desktop accelerator naming standard.
 - **Resource tagging** blade
   - **Custom Resource tagging** - select the checkbox to provide information to be use to create tags on resources and resource groups.
 - **Review + create** blade